-In the event that a course is full, not open to a student's major, or not open to a student's class year (e.g., "Junior/Senior-level standing only"), a student may request a special permission number from the undergraduate director of the department offering the course.
-Once a student has obtained a special permission number, he/she/they may register for the course by entering the number in WebReg or by either bringing the number to the SEBS Office of Academic Programs (Cook Campus, Rm.
-109 in Martin Hall) or contacting the office via Online Chat at sebs.rutgers.edu or entering it in SoE's prerequsite webform at https://soe.rutgers.edu/oas/specialregistration.
+In the event that a course is full, not open to a student's major, or not open to a student's class year (e.g., "Junior/Senior-level standing only"), a student may request a special permission number (SPN) from the undergraduate director of the program/department offering the course.
+Once a student has obtained a special permission number, they may register for the course by entering the SPN in WebReg, or by either bringing the number to the SEBS Office of Academic Programs (Cook Campus, Rm.
+109 in Martin Hall) or by contacting the office via Online Chat at sebs.rutgers.edu, or by entering it in SoE's prerequisite webform at https://soe.rutgers.edu/academic-advising-and-policies/registration-and-scheduling.

-Departments sometimes have slightly different procedures for handling special permiss ion numbers that deviate from the above-described general procedure.
-Therefore, the website or the handbook of the department offering the course should be checked.
+Programs or departments sometimes have slightly different procedures for handling special permission numbers that deviate from the above-described general procedure.
+Therefore, the website or the handbook of the program or department offering the course should be checked.